kingjosephm/DiscriminationMitigation/README.md

     adjusted predictions.
 Typically the test set.
 - `model` - Pre-trained Tensorflow Keras Model or Sequential class models. ***Model must have been trained using all protected class feature(s)***
-- `config` - JSON dictionary, see example.
+- `config` - JSON dictionary, see `Example.ipynb`.
 This **must** include keys for 'protected_class_features' (i.e. a list of all protected class feature names) and 'target_feature'
 - `train` (optional) - Pandas DataFrame or list of Pandas Series/DataFrame(s) used to weight the predictions to reflect the marginal distributions of *C*.
 This should be the same training set used to train `model`, but need not be.
 Importantly, if this dataframe includes a value for a protected class features that is not found in `df` (e.g. sparsely populated values or a small test set) this will trigger a UserWarning and overlapping protected class values between `df` and `train` will be adjusted so that the marginals for that feature sums to 1.
-- `weights` (optional) - JSON dictionary of user-specified marginal distributions, see example. *Note, feature marginals must sum to 1*.
-The program will raise a UserWarning if two or more features in `df` appear to be one-hot vectors, reminding the user that the marginals of adjacent one-hot vectors should reflect mutual exclusivity.
+- `weights` (optional) - JSON dictionary of user-specified marginal distributions, see `Example.ipynb`.
+Users can specify the custom marginals of anywhere between one and the full number of protected class features listed in `config`.
+Marginals from either `df` or `train` (if supplied) are used for the remaining protected class features. *Note, feature marginals must sum to 1*.
+The program will raise a Warning if two or more features in `df` appear to be one-hot vectors, reminding the user that the marginals of adjacent one-hot vectors should reflect mutual exclusivity.
 For example, if a binary variable is transformed into two one-hot vectors, the marginal distributions